ABOUT ME

 Ever since I was young, I was deeply interested in science and its frontiers.
 Beginning with astronomy in early elementary school, developing into biochemistry throughout middle school, and finally settling on molecular biology and genetics during high school, I have dedicated much of my academic career to the pursuit of knowledge within the Life Sciences.
 My dream is to decrease the presence of suffering in the world through the advancement of the Life Sciences.

 In high school, I took as many AP courses in the sciences as I could, including Biology, Chemistry, Physics 1 and 2, Psychology, Computer Science, and Calculus.
 Now, at UofT, I have been able to pursuit this passion in the form of rigorous academic courses.
-In my first year, I took the main Life Science stream of courses, including enriched equivalents of chemistry and math (i.e. CHM151 and MAT137).
-I found first year to be profoundly insightful, and it solidified my dedication to research within molecular biology, as I enjoyed BIO130 greatly.
+In my first year, I took the main Life Science stream courses, including enriched equivalents of chemistry and math (i.e. CHM151 and MAT137).
+Having enjoyed BIO130, I found first year to be profoundly insightful, and it solidified my dedication to research within molecular biology.
 So, I applied to the Molecular Genetics Specialist program in the spring, and was accepted.

 In my first year, I became acquainted with a myriad of laboratory techniques, including: